 Disability and Health-Related Charities and Not for Profit Organisations

-- There are many organisations who provide specialist support for a particular disability or health condition including employment.
+- There are many organisations that provide specialist support for a particular disability or health condition including employment.
 The best way to identify them will be to search for your condition and then look for employment-related information on their website.

 Nation Specific Resources